 Are you looking for high-quality new material to enrich your entrepreneurship courses and freshen up the syllabus?
 Are you tired of making students pay for subscription resources?
 Do your students need some inspiration and direction to help them take their business ideas to a competition?

-Entrepreneur and Innovation Exchange has a library of commentaries, case studies, exercises, practitioner-oriented articles and video interviews with great entrepreneurs.
+Entrepreneur and Innovation Exchange and Familybusiness.org have libraries of commentaries, case studies, exercises, practitioner-oriented articles and video interviews with great entrepreneurs.
 All are interesting, useful and perhaps the best part, free.
 These resources are made possible by the Richard M. Schulze Family Foundation -- a charitable venture established by Best Buy Founder Dick Schulze.
-One of Dick's missions is to improve the success rate of new businesses, and EIX strives to bring new and aspiring entrepreneurs the best information possible about running a business successfully.
+One of Dick's missions is to improve the success rate of new businesses, and we strive to bring new and aspiring entrepreneurs the best information possible about running a business successfully.
 Dick also realizes the important role of educators in supporting new entrepreneurs, which is why other articles focus on teaching methods and classroom exercises.
 And an initiative that launched in 2017, e-Fest, is a business idea competition specifically for undergraduates.
-Our competition in April 2017 celebrated 25 student finalist teams and awarded more than $250,000 to the top three and their universities.
+Our 2019 competition celebrated 25 student finalist teams and awarded more than $250,000 to the top three and their universities.

 Along with providing resources for students and teachers, we are also looking to publish interesting work.
 If you would like to publish your research on entrepreneurship or share ideas about what worked in your classroom, please explore EIX and consider it as your outlet.
 All submissions are peer-reviewed.

 The links below provide direct access to some of our popular interviews, articles and cases and to articles about e-Fest.
 To browse our entire growing collection of learning resources click here.

 eFest2018 Winner is Making Life More Colorful for Diabetics